Paradigms for Unconditional Pseudorandom Generators

 A "pseudorandom generator" is an algorithm that makes a few coin tosses and outputs a long sequence of bits that "appear random" in some sense.
 To be more specific, in the context of complexity theory, we want the output bits to appear random to any "sufficiently efficient" observer.
 This is expository work that describes techniques for designing pseudorandom generators.

 We posted a manuscript online in March 2023; the survey was published in Foundations and Trends in Theoretical Computer Science in February 2024.
+You can download a pdf here, or you can buy a physical book here.
 The preliminary version of the survey was titled "Theory of Unconditional Pseudorandom Generators."
 Besides the title change, the published version has some additional introductory material and various minor improvements.